One of the official documents that U.S. taxpayers can use to file their annual income tax return is the IRS 1040 form.

 Reporting your income

-The first page of Form 1040 is where you calculate your Adjusted Gross Income (AGI).
+The first page of Form 1040 is where you calculate your Adjusted Gross Income (AGI) and Taxable income.
 The first section requires you to enter information on all sources of income such as your wages and salary, tips, interest, dividends, taxable state and local tax refunds, taxable alimony, business income, capital gains, IRA and pension distributions, farm income, unemployment income and Social Security benefits.

 You will always find a box on the form to list “other income” you receive that doesn’t fit into one of the other categories.
 You must report all income you receive, regardless of where it comes from, unless it’s tax-exempt.
 The sum of all of these income items is known as your total income.

 Deductions for AGI

 From your total income, the IRS allows you to claim specific deductions or adjustments to arrive at your AGI.
 Allowable adjustments include one-half of your self-employment tax payments, deductible alimony payments you make, IRA contributions, payments of student loan interest and health savings plan contributions, to name just a few.
 Your AGI is an important number since many deduction limitations are affected by it.

 The second page of Form 1040 begins with your AGI and allows you to reduce it further with either the standard deduction or the total of your itemized deductions.
 Itemized deductions include expenses such as mortgage interest, state and local income taxes or sales taxes, charitable contributions, and excess medical expenses as well as many others.

 For tax years before 2018, you can then reduce your taxable income even more by one exemption for yourself, and one for each of the dependents you claim.
 After subtracting your exemptions, you are left with your taxable income, which is the amount subject to income tax.